-Having practiced as a turner since 1991, Gregory was invited to join the Register of Professional Turners, held by the Worshipful Company of Turners, in 1996.
+Having practised as a turner since 1991, Gregory was invited to join the Register of Professional Turners, held by the Worshipful Company of Turners, in 1996.
 Acceptance onto the register is by invitation only following assessment by a panel of peers who ensure that the highest standards of work and professionalism are met.
 It is the only professional body in the UK and enjoys a world wide reputation.
-Gregory was privileged to be invited to address the Company at two recent meetings.
+Gregory was privileged to be invited to address the Company at a number of meetings, and for many served on the committee as membership secretary.

 Gregory draws inspiration from the individuality of wood and it is very important to him that each piece grows from the grain and inclusions unique to each piece of timber.
 As a result no two pieces are identical.
 Furthermore he holds to a strict ecological policy.
 No timber where the provenance cannot be guaranteed will be used.
 Enquiries are welcome, and each uniquely numbered piece has a story.
 Most timbers come from the UK or Australia and are often reclaimed or recycled.